Indy Shakes presents 'Riverside' at Taggart Memorial Amphitheater

 “I’m excited for the music.
 That was a shocker to me too,” Mali said.
 “We kind of developed this together as an ensemble.
 So I’m excited to sing, play guitar in the show, and just be Black church folk on stage.”

-“Riverside” will have performances on Thursday, Friday, and Saturday, as well as next Thursday, July 25, through Saturday, July 27.
-The performances are free to attend.
+“Riverside” will have performances on Thursday, Friday, and Saturday, as well as July 25 through July 27.
+The performances are free.
+Ticket information is online.